schrockwell/pcw/SPECIFICATION.md

 The total length of the packet is not fixed, and depends on both the packet type and payload contents.

-An entire PCW packet SHOULD fit within the payload of a single UDP packet.
+An entire PKP packet SHOULD fit within the payload of a single UDP packet.
 The useful payload of a UDP packet may be determined by taking a holistic look at the entire network path, its minimum MTU, IP and UDP overhead, and additional overhead due to application protocols such as DTLS and SCTP.

 # Header